damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 * EC2 Container Service (ECS)

-* CloudFormation stack for safe, automated updates for new AMIs or to scale up instance type and count
+* CloudFormation stacks for safe, automated updates for new AMIs or to scale up instance type and count

 On top of this base we need to create and configure more infrastructure for you app.
 Convox has wrapped this up behind a simple `convox apps create` command: